-Lastly, the ACFE study shows that, in executive and/or management positions, men cause on average greater financial damage than women (partly because top management positions are often held by men): the median financial damage caused by men amounts to \$1,000k, while that caused by women amounts to \$295k.
+Finally, the ACFE study shows that, in executive and/or managerial positions, men on average cause more economic damage than women (also due to the fact that top positions are often held by men): the median economic damage caused by men amounts to \$150k, while that caused by women amounts to \$85k.

-As for corruption in Italy, on October 17, 2019 ANAC, in partnership with the Guardia di Finanza, published the document "Corruzione in Italia (Corruption in Italy) (2016-2019)", where measures issued by judicial authorities in the last three years were analysed and a detailed overview of corruption cases in terms of location, transactions, bodies, industries and parties involved was drawn up.
+In relation to the corruptive phenomenon in Italy, ANAC published on 17 October 2019 the document "Corruption in Italy (2016-2019)" in which, with the support of the Guardia di Finanza, the measures issued by the judicial Authorities in the last three years were analysed and a detailed picture of the corruptive events was drawn up in terms of geographical location, counterparts, entities, sectors and persons involved.

-Although the type of analysis is scarcely useful for prevention purposes, it covers a phenomenon that is narrower than integrity and is processed much later than the event (e.g. a conviction can be obtained even many years after the corruption event took place), and the results are therefore unbiased, extremely detailed and broken down by geographical areas and industries.
+Although the type of analysis is of little use for the purposes of prevention, since it refers to a more restricted phenomenon of integrity and is drawn up with a considerable time lag from the event (e.g. a conviction is detected even many years after the corruptive episode took place), the results are objective and very detailed and broken down by territorial areas and sectors.

-The industry most at risk is still public works, in a broad sense that also includes redevelopment and maintenance operations (buildings, roads, land safety implementation): 61 corruption cases were registered in the three-year period, accounting for 40% of the total.
-Next comes waste management (collection, transport, handling, disposal) with 33 cases (22%) and healthcare with 19 cases (medicines, medical equipment and instruments supply, washing and cleaning services), accounting for 13%.
+The most at-risk sector is public works, in a broad sense that also includes redevelopment and maintenance (buildings, roads, land safety): 61 corruption incidents were detected in the three-year period, representing 40% of the total.
+This is followed by the waste cycle (collection, transport, management, disposal in landfills) with 33 cases (22%) and the health sector with 19 cases (supply of medicines, medical equipment and instruments, washing and cleaning services), equivalent to 13%.

-On the whole, the analysis of past events reveals that bribes take place according to fixed settlement methods, which ensure widespread compliance with a series of informal rules and which vary according to the primary function in a set environment (political, administrative, business).
-On this point, ANAC's analysis confirmed the so-called bribe "disappearance" phenomenon, where financial transactions are becoming less and less frequent.
-Money is still the main tool for illegal agreements, so much so that it is used in 48% of the cases examined, often for small amounts ( $\epsilon_2,000-3,000$ , but in some cases even just $\epsilon{50-100}$ ) and sometimes as a fixed percentage of the procurement value.
-In particular, jobs are the new frontier for illegal agreements: especially in southern Italy, spouses, relatives or individuals linked to the corrupted person (not infrequently for patronage reasons) were hired in 13% of cases.
-Then, as a sign of the rise of more complex criminal methods, there is the assignment of professional services (11%), especially consultancies, often given to individuals or legal entities that can be linked to the corrupted person or are corrupted themselves.
-Illegal gratuities occur in 7% of cases.
+On the whole, an examination of the events that have come to light shows that corrupt exchanges take place in accordance with stable regulatory mechanisms, which ensure widespread compliance with a series of informal rules and which take on a different appearance depending on the predominant role played by the various centres of power (political, bureaucratic, business).
+In this respect, the ANAC analysis has made it possible to provide factual evidence of the so-called "dematerialisation" of the bribe, whereby the economic counterpart is becoming less and less frequent.
+Money continues to represent the main instrument of the unlawful agreement, so much so that it is used in 48% of the cases examined, often for small amounts (2,000-3,000 euros but in some cases as little as 50-100 euros) and sometimes as a fixed percentage of the value of the contracts.

+In particular, the workplace is the new frontier of the pactum sceleris: especially in the South, the hiring of spouses, relatives or persons in any case linked to the corrupt (often for reasons of patronage) was found in 13% of cases.
+Next, testifying to the prevalence of more sophisticated criminal methods, is the assignment of professional services (11%), especially in the form of consultancy, often conferred on persons or legal entities linked to the bribe-giver or in any case compliant.
+Gifts are present in 7% of the cases.

-The outer context analysis should detect external factors/events that may potentially drive corruption risk.
+The outer context analysis aims to identify external factors/events, which may potentially represent corruption risk drivers.